roopelele/CosPhi/README.md

 #### Some additional remarks

-- At this point, you can start experimenting with the syste by adding whatever features you might think useful.
+- At this point, you can start experimenting with the system by adding whatever features you might think useful.
 - We have tried to comment the code so an experienced programmer should be able to alter the system accordingly.
 However, if you have any questions regarding the code, feel free to contact [Tom Krajnik](http://scholar.google.co.uk/citations?user=Qv3nqgsAAAAJ&hl=en&oi=ao) or [Matias Nitsche](https://scholar.google.co.uk/citations?user=Z0hQoRUAAAAJ&hl=en&oi=ao). **The Code has been modified, these are only the original authors and they might not be able to answer**
 - If you use this localization system for your research, please don't forget to cite at least one relevant paper from these [bibtex](http://raw.githubusercontent.com/wiki/gestom/CosPhi/papers/WhyCon.bib) records.
 - Have fun!